shamely/weather-bot/README.md

-# Howest workshop
+# Chatbot workshop
-This repository has been created for the Howest workshop about chatbots, and specifically the Bot Framework v4 from Microsoft.
+This repository has been created for the chatbot workshop about chatbots, and specifically the Bot Framework v4 from Microsoft.

 ### Tools needed
 - Visual studio 2017 or 2019